hjunaid/java-beginners-course/src/session1/installation/README.md

 * Select Default installation folder and click install.

-* Accept the Software User Agreement whenever asked to do so.
+* Accept the Software User License Agreement whenever asked to do so.

 * Select a workspace when prompted.
-Verify that you can see Welcome screen in Eclipse IDE.
+Verify that you can see the welcome screen in Eclipse.

 * Well done!
-You have successfully complete the installation of Eclipse IDE.
+You have successfully completed the installation of Eclipse.

 ### Git Installation guide  - MAC Users: